accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### Android

 1. Activate the **screen reader** and browse all the elements on the screen.
-1. Check that the role returned by the screen reader corresponds to the nature of the element (for example, when the screen reader reaches what appears to be a paragraph and returns "Button", this is an error - no role is returned for the paragraphs).
+1. Check that the role rendered by the screen reader corresponds to the nature of the element (for example, when the screen reader reaches what appears to be a paragraph and returns "Button", this is an error - no role is rendered for the paragraphs).
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}